Contribution: Systematic Assessment of Non-Conservative ML Force Models

 Test scenarios:

-- NVE stability tests on bulk liquid water, graphene, amorphous carbon, FCC aluminum, benzene, alanine dipeptide, and benzene on graphene
+- NVE stability tests on bulk liquid water, graphene, amorphous carbon, and FCC aluminum

-- Thermostat artifact analysis with Langevin and GLE-RESPA thermostats
+- Thermostat artifact analysis with Langevin and GLE thermostats

-- Geometry optimization on QM9 molecules using FIRE and L-BFGS
+- Geometry optimization on water snapshots and QM9 molecules using FIRE and L-BFGS

 - MTS validation on OC20 catalysis dataset